morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 > These are just some metrics to help compare & contrast our samples within an experiment, and should **not** be considered “true” values of any ASV.
 >

+## Continue from Thursday

 If you need to reload your environment and did not save it, start here.
-Otherwise, we will continue with the next code block.
+Otherwise, you will continue with the 2nd code block.

 ```R
 # Make sure you are in your dada2 folder, otherwise you need to set your working directory there: